mvk/blog.wooh.hu/content/post/codeanywhere-development-on-a-chromebook.md

 - Sometimes the SSH connection is doubled when I reconnect - reload my browser - and everything is doubled in the terminal.
 It’s not very frequent, but it happened a few times to me.
 - There is no non-stop visible widget for disk / memory usage, the only way to check it, is run the `free` and `df` command.
 Compared to c9.io they have an always on top widget which shows the current CPU/Disk/Memory usage.
 This is something I’d love to see in Codeanywhere Web IDE too.
-- Copy/Paste from/to a terminal is tricky from a ChromeOS and Windows.
+- ~~Copy/Paste from/to a terminal is tricky from a ChromeOS and Windows.
 You need to use the CTRL + A, CTRL + C, and CTRL + A, CTRL + V to copy and paste.
 Which is pretty inconvenient to be quite honest.
-Other Cloud IDE providers can solve this problem.
+Other Cloud IDE providers can solve this problem~~.
+Update: They've fixed it in `v.6.2.4, 2016-07-03`
 - The terminal cursor is blinking and it annoys me pretty much.
 - 2FA is only available from the “Freelancer” subscription - for $7 USD / month billed yearly / $10 billed monthly.
 2FA should be available for everyone.
 - The starter plan does not make sense. $2 USD / month for a support is so strange for me.
 - No drag&drop to the file explorer, I need to right click on a folder and select upload.
 Two more click is annoying.
 - Can’t define which Amazon region I want to use, so I usually ended up on us-east-1/us-west-1 instead of eu-central or so. (probably they don’t even have environments in EU)
 - If the code is git versioned, I can’t see which line has changed or not just like in PyCharm/Vim/SublimeText.
+- Scrolling in a terminal is pretty slow

 Let’s see the pros: